FAQ

 What's with the whole ‘Black Diamond’ thing?

-as a concept, Black Diamond is an homage to all the good-vibes timelines that were never able to manifest.
-(It has nothing to do with all the various companies in the US that are also called Black Diamond.)
+Black Diamond is an homage to all the good vibe timelines that never manifested.
 Its origins are as follows:

 1. Diamond is a tribute to Diamond Darrel, a young musician from another era, who was filled with hope and potential.
 He played guitar in a glam-rock band called Pantera.